-Just like young sisters playing with their mommy’s things.
+Just like young sisters playing with their mommy’s things, treating their faces like a coloring book.
 It looked like the Revlon factory had puked up hundreds of little cases of makeup onto the counter.
 Even the sink was filled with hair curlers and junk.

 I’m not a huge fan of women wearing a whole lot of makeup.
 “Too caked up,” is what I call it.

 “Oh my God, J, we love your music!
 But there’s no country!”